opentofu/opentofu/docs/static-evaluation.md

 * Re-use existing components of the tofu and lang packages with new plumbing
   - Can build on top of existing tested logic
   - Somewhat flexible as components can be swapped out as needed
-  - May require refactoring existing componets we wish to use
+  - May require refactoring existing components we wish to use
   - May accidentally break other packages due to poor existing testing
 * Re-use current evaluator/scope constructs in tofu and lang packages
   - Would require re-designing these components to function in either mode